-I am an Assistant Professor in Department of Earth and Environmental Sciences at Rutgers University - Newark.
+I am an Associate Professor in Department of Earth and Environmental Sciences at Rutgers University - Newark.
 I received my PhD from the International Research School of Planetary Sciences at Universita' d'Annnunzio (Pescara, Italy) and my BS is from Belgrade University (Belgrade, Serbia).

 Ashley is our former graduate student and currently a visiting scholar at Rutgers University.
 She holds a postdoctoral position at PSI and is part of SHERLOC, M2020 team.
 Her research interests include the changes of biosignatures and textures in rocks over geologic time, and what implications this has regarding the search for life on Mars.
 Ashley is particularly interested in dolomitization and metamorphic changes in geologically old carbonate bearing rocks and how this relates to biosignature preservation.

 You can contact Ashley at aem240 at scarletmail.rutgers.edu